thundergolfer/junior-theme/README.md

 ##### Open Source Showcase

 Connects, using Github's API, with your public profile and pulls your projects (ordered by Stars).
-Coming soon, you will also be able to showcase significant PRs.
+Coming soon, you will also be able to showcase significant PRs. *Tag colours are also matched to the project's Github language colour-coding.

 ![Junior open source showcase](mockups/junior-open-source.png)